joseph-swager/clojure-ex57/exercise-twentyfive/README.md

 - A weak password contains only letters and is fewer than eight characters.
 - A strong password contains letters and at least one number and is at least eight characters.
 - A very strong password contains letters, numbers, and special characters and is at least eight characters.

+### Constraints
+- Create a passwordValidator function that takes in the password as its argument and returns a value you can evaluate to determine the password strength.
+Do not have the function return a string—you may need to support multiple languages in the future.
+- Use a single output statement.

 ## Usage